Implementing an Abuse/Molestation Risk Management Program for Sports Organizations

 - Does Your Criminal Background Check Provider Measure Up?

-You should provide awareness training to all administrators and staff.
-We provide Child AbuseMolestation Awareness Training for Sports Organizations.
-This training keys in on the various definitions of abuse and molestation, the warning signs, common grooming tactics of sexual predators, policies and procedures that can make an incident less likely to occur, such as a buddy system and prohibiting overnight sleepovers, as well as how to respond to a suspected incident .
+You should provide awareness training to all adult staff and minor participants.
+This training keys in on the various definitions of abuse and other misconduct , the warning signs, common grooming tactics of sexual predators, policies and procedures that can make an incident less likely to occur, such as a buddy system as well as how to respond to a suspected incident .
 Once your administrators and staff are aware of the strategies, it’s much easier for them to identify those who are engaging in questionable behavior and to create a hostile environment that will run the predators out of your program.

 Dealing With Incidents And Policy Violations